damianhakert/damianhakert.github.io/source/handbook/support/index.html.md

 Support often gets requests from gitlab.com users to release a username.
 This can be implemented if the following criteria are met:

+1. The account in question has no data.
-1. There hasn't been any activity on the account (i.e. code, issues, MR) for six months.
+1. There hasn't been any activity on the account (i.e. code, issues, MRs) for six months.
+This considers activity on projects the account owns as well as activity on projects the account participants in.
-1. There should be at least two attempts per week for two weeks made to contact the user.
+1. Support has had four failed attempts to  contact the user within a two week period.
 1. The user cannot be an owner of any active project.

 Usernames will be prefixed with `idle` to keep the account active but